JAlcocerT/JAlcocerT/content/blog/selfhost-1025.md

 ### More stuff Lately

-1. If you are experiencing router restart, make sure that your homelab will have a **static local ip**.
+1. If you are experiencing **router restarts**, make sure that your homelab will have a **static local ip**.

 Identify the vendor of the [macs connected](https://it-tools.tech/mac-address-lookup) like `ASRock Incorporation`, then make an IP reservation on your router.

 > It should be among your CM settings, near the advanced ones like `NAT Forwarding`

 > > You can also use duckdns or the traefik+tailscale IP way

+Probably having a VPS as compute backup is not a bad idea.

+And **hetzner** has been leveling up their game:

 2. **Termix** has a [desktop app](https://docs.termix.site/install#connector) now: